PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 replacement, structural removal, and layout-aware pruning.
 The legacy helper remains a compatibility wrapper only.

+Two related singleton-spatial rewrites are mechanically owned by the same family.
+The first removes an NHWC→NCHW Transpose (optionally through Identity) before a 2D flattening Reshape when both spatial dimensions are one.
+The second keeps repeated singleton 2D→4D Reshape inputs, Concat, and a terminal NHWC→NCHW Transpose directly in NHWC while reusing side adapters.
+Their 392 implementation lines moved with identical ASTs; all three production calls and their original adjacency remain unchanged through thin lowerer wrappers.

 Production uses one ordered pass group for that family, with stable IDs `layout.singleton_reshape_unary_passthrough` and `layout.consecutive_inverse_singleton_reshapes`.
 A model-only preflight scans